Information & Applications » Bar Exam » About the Bar Exam

 To transfer your MBE score earned in Missouri to another jurisdiction, follow these instructions.

 Rule 8.07(c) requires that persons taking the bar examination must have met all the requirements for a J.D. degree from a law school accredited by the American Bar Association.
 No applicant for admission by examination shall be certified for admission until the J.D. degree has been conferred.
 To demonstrate that your J.D. degree has been conferred, the Board of Law Examiners requires an official transcript that reflects the date the degree was awarded.
 "Issued to student" transcripts will not be accepted.
-You should request an official transcript is mailed directly to our office by your school or submitted electronically by the school with email notification to our office at email@example.com.
+You should request an official transcript be mailed directly to our office by your school or submitted electronically by the school with email notification to our office at email@example.com.
 The transcript must include the date your J.D. degree was awarded.
-If you pass the bar examination, your exam results will not be released, your name will not be published on the web list of successful candidates, and you will not be certified for admission until we receive an official transcript showing the date your J.D. degree was conferred.

 Testing accommodations will be provided for applicants demonstrating a disability to the extent such accommodations are reasonable, consistent with the nature and purpose of the examination, and necessitated by the applicant's disability.
-Applicants needing accommodations must file a Petition for Test Accommodations, including all required supporting documentation, with the Application for Bar Examination in accordance with the exam filing deadlines and fee schedule.
+The testing accommodation forms and supporting documentation must be uploaded to your MBLE user homepage.
+For instructions, forms, and additional information see MBLE's website, Exam Information, Request for ADA Accommodations.

 Rule 8.08(b) provides that bar exam applicants must attain a scaled score of not less than 80 on the Multistate Professional Responsibility Exam (MPRE) before they can be admitted.
 The certified MPRE score must be received by MBLE no later than one year after the date the applicant is notified of passing the bar examination.
-Until the official MPRE score report is received and all admission requirements have been met an applicant's name will not be published on the list of successful candidates, exam scores will not be released and the applicant will not be certified for admission.
-The applicant will be provided examination results.
+Until the official MPRE score report is received and all admission requirements have been met an applicant's name will not be published on the list of successful candidates, and the applicant will not be certified for admission.

-The MPRE is administered by the Law School Admission Council (LSAC) on behalf of the National Conference of Bar Examiners (NCBE).
+The MPRE is developed by the National Conference of Bar Examiners (NCBE) and administered on NCBE's behalf by its test contractor, Pearson VUE.
 Applicants can access the online MPRE registration only through their NCBE Number accounts.
-For information on online and telephone registration go to the MPRE registration page on the NCBE website.
+For online registration go to the MPRE page on the NCBE website.

 Applicants must request that NCBE report their MPRE score directly to Missouri.
 Score reports submitted by applicants are not acceptable.
-Additional information can be found online on the MPRE Score Services page.
-You may also contact NCBE at: MPRE Records Dept., 302 South Bedford Street, Madison, WI 53703-3614, Phone: (608) 280-8550.
+Additional information can be found online on NCBE's MPRE page.

 Character and Fitness